2 Public cloud images #

 - Deprecated

 Deprecated images may no longer be supported.
 The status of support depends on the support status of the product in the image.
-Deprecated images are not made available in regions added after an image has been set to
+Deprecated images do not get refreshed and are not made available in regions added after an image has been set to

 deprecated